cjl8zf/langtool-ignore-fonts/README.md

 ![](https://imgur.com/XuLEsV8.jpg)

-This is what Langtool highlights with this package installed:
+This is what Langtool highlights instead with this package installed:

 ![](https://imgur.com/DJtTS5k.jpg)